 Find Properties of your Chemical

-Along with SciFinder, here are some other good "starting place" databases to find basic information about chemical compounds: molecular weight, CAS Registry numbers and common physical property data.
+Along with SciFinder and Reaxys, here are some other good "starting place" databases to find basic information about chemical compounds: molecular weight, CAS Registry numbers and common physical property data.
 However, they are not as useful if you need physical properties beyond the basics, or information on the synthesis or preparation.

 Basic property data and key literature references for 11,500 significant chemical compounds.
 From here, you can also link over to your compound's record in ChemSpider to find more property data.